Bail and Bonds

 If you can’t afford to post your own bail, you can contract a commercial bail bond agent (or bail bondsman) to pay and ensure bond.
 A bond agent will charge a nonrefundable fee, usually 10 to 20 percent of the total bail.
 In return, the bail bond agent agrees to pay the remaining amount to the court if you fail to appear for your court proceedings.

-Finding yourself in jail can be a scary experience.
+Finding yourself in jail and needing a bail and bond can be a scary experience.
 Posting bail, being released on your own recognizance, finding a bail bonds agent -- the sheer amount of issues you will have to deal with can be overwhelming.
 If you’ve been arrested, you should contact an experienced criminal defense attorney in your area to discuss your specific situation.